PINTO0309/onnx2tf/README.md

     Output names of ONNX that interrupt model conversion.
     Interrupts model transformation at the specified output name and outputs the model partitioned into subgraphs.
+    With `--tflite_backend flatbuffer_direct`, this crops ModelIR and treats the specified tensors as runtime outputs.
     e.g. --output_names_to_interrupt_model_conversion "output0" "output1" "output2"

   -easm, --enable_auto_split_model